enamchae/webgpu-pathtrace/README.md

 ## Features
 Like many raytracers, this raytracer begins by spawning a set of rays (defined by an origin point and direction vector) based on the viewer's location and orientation.
 Each ray is then checked against all the geometry in the scene to determine what it strikes first.
 The colors of the ray and direction in which the ray is reflected or refracted is determined based on the material of the surface it intersects.

+Demo renders are provided below as well as their running times for performance comparison.
+The baseline is a $800 \times 500$ px render with default settings (except DoF):
+1. *After every sample* rendering mode
+1. 10 maximum bounces
+1. $4\times 4$ supersampling rate
+1. 4 samples / grid cell

 ### Rendering modes
 The UI provides 3 rendering options:
 1. **After every sample (coherent)**.
 The output colors are rendered after each sample is complete.
 Techniques involving compaction/sorting/partitioning based on whether a ray is done processing and what material the ray bounced off of are used here.
 (This tends to perform the slowest.)